-Running a coffee shop can be hard work, especially as there’s often a few key times during the day where you need to be ready to serve the majority of customers.
+Running a coffee shop can be hard work, especially as there’s often a few key times during the day when you need to be ready to serve the majority of customers.
 Choosing the right EPOS system can be the key to Coffee Shop success.
-Get it wrong & you could end up with a bottleneck at the counter & potential customers leaving your queue.
+Get it wrong and you could end up with a bottleneck at the counter and potential customers leaving your queue.

 Our top Cafe EPOS System Picks